Roslyn, New York: United States Senate

-Like the rest of New York, Roslyn is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Roslyn is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Roslyn voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Roslyn voters voted for Kamala D. Harris (D).

 Education

 School district

 The Village of Roslyn is served entirely by the Roslyn Union Free School District.
 As such, all children who reside within the village and attend public schools go to Roslyn's schools.

 Library district

 The Village of Roslyn is located entirely within the service area of Roslyn's library district, which is served by the Bryant Library.